-edited by Debbie Harrison
+edited with an introduction and notes by Debbie Harrison

 “… a fascinating addition to the shelf of late Victorian radical fiction.”
 Christine Ferguson, TLS